Klondike Silver (CVE:KS) Shares Down 33.3% – Here’s What Happened

-Shares of Klondike Silver Corp.
-(CVE:KS – Get Free Report) were down 33.3% during mid-day trading on Friday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
+Klondike Silver Corp.
+(CVE:KS – Get Free Report)’s share price was down 33.3% during mid-day trading on Friday .
+The company traded as low as C$0.01 and last traded at C$0.01.
 Approximately 102,000 shares changed hands during trading, a decline of 92% from the average daily volume of 1,289,764 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Stock Down 33.3 %